-Planting & Growing Russian Mountain Ash will grow to be about 30 feet tall at maturity, with a spread of 20 feet.
+Planting & Growing

+European Mountain Ash will grow to be about 30 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.

 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.

-Russian Mountain Ash in fall Photo courtesy of NetPS Plant Finder
+European Mountain Ash flowers Photo courtesy of NetPS Plant Finder